JLibyvali/mit_6.828/Lec_materials/Lec1/README.md

 ```

-> Question At what point does the processor start executing 32-bit code?
+> `[Q]?` At what point does the processor start executing 32-bit code?
 What exactly causes the switch from 16-bit to 32-bit mode?

 In `boot.S` code `seta20.2` label, the instructions `.code32` made this conversion happened.

-> Question What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?
+> `[Q]?` What is the last instruction of the boot loader executed, and what is the first instruction of the kernel it just loaded?

 The last instruction of boot loader is in `boot/main.c`, instruction: ` 7d71:	ff 15 18 00 01 00    	call   *0x10018 `.
 The first instruction of kernel is in `kern/entry.S`, the instruction: